Parents Coming to Terms with the ASD Diagnosis

 June 28, 2022

-As parents, hearing the doctor's prognosis and realizing your child has an autistic disorder can be quite challenging.
+As parents, hearing the doctor's prognosis and realizing your child has an autism disorder can be quite challenging.
 But it's not the end of the world.
 Millions of families around the world live with autism every day.
 Here are some tips to cope with the news, if you're hearing them for the first time.

 Keep it in perspective